Last Updated on16 minutes to read

 Basically, every channel has a specific audience and offers different types of advertising platforms to reach them.
-See the examples below for more information:

-Facebook, one of the leading social media channels, offers various options to show your ads to people visiting the Facebook or Instagram platform.
+Facebook, one of the leading social media channels, offers various options to show your ads to people visiting the Facebook or Instagram platform

 Taboola, which is a leading content discovery network, allows advertisers to reach the readers of tens of thousands of leading online publications.

-One thing to note is that no channel shows all the ads available, all the time, to everyone.
+Remember, though, that no channel shows all the ads available, all the time, to everyone.
 So how do these platforms choose what to show?
 They use a combination of the following factors to show those ads:

 - Target audience and segmentation: Each ad platform now offers ways for you to target your audience in the form of audience segments.

-- Bid: Today, modern advertising landscape allows you to choose ads to display, who to show, and what time to show them based on what you have agreed to pay.
+- Bid: Today, the modern advertising landscape allows you to choose ads to display, who to show, and what time to show them based on what you have agreed to pay.